CPJKU/audioLIME/README.md

 ### Tests

-To test your installation, the following test are available:
+To test your installation, the following test are available (more to come :)):

 `python -m unittest tests.test_SpleeterFactorization`

-`python -m unittest tests.test_DataProviders`

 ## Note on Requirements

 To keep it lightweight, not all possible dependencies are contained in `setup.py`.
-Depending on the factorization you want to use, you might need different packages, e.g. `nussl` or `spleeter`.
+Depending on the factorization you want to use, you might need different packages, e.g. `spleeter`.

 ### Installation & Usage of spleeter